KohaILS/koha-manual-zh-cn/source/patrons.rst

    -  Sort 1 and 2 are used for statistical purposes within your library

+      -  You can create drop-down menus for these fields by adding values in the Bsort1 and Bsort2 :ref:`authorized values categories <existing-values-label>`

    -  'Allow auto-renewal of items' is used to control whether this patron wants to automatically renew their checkouts.
 This requires the :ref:`automatic_renewal cronjob <cron-automatic-renewal-label>` to run daily.

-   -  'Check for previous checkouts' is used to set the patron's personal preference regarding checking their circulation history to see if they have borrowed this item in the past.
-This overrides the setting of the :ref:`patron category
-      <adding-a-patron-category-label>` and of the :ref:`CheckPrevCheckout` system preference.
+   -  'Check for previous checkouts' is used to set the patron's personal preference regarding checking their circulation history to see if they have borrowed This item in the past.
+This overrides the setting of the :ref:`patron category <adding-a-patron-category-label>` and of the :ref:`CheckPrevCheckout` system preference.

 -  Next, the library set-up section includes additional library settings